University of Ljubljana

 The Faculty of Architecture of the University of Ljubljana is the leading higher education institution in the field of architecture and urban planning in Slovenia.
 It employs pedagogues and professional colleagues who, with their professional and creative work, earn top national and international achievements in the fields of art and science.

-We employ a direct pedagogical approach involving active, practising creators, taking knowledge from business and culture and translating it to the study environment.
+We employ a direct educational approach involving active, practising creators, taking knowledge from business and culture and translating it to the study environment.
 The faculty strives to provide quality education to future architects and urban planners.
 On an international level, the institution actively participates in wider regional frameworks.
 Most of our students come from Slovenia, alongside increasing numbers from Croatia, Bosnia and Herzegovina, Serbia, and North Macedonia.

 The faculty’s research work ensures the preservation of architectural traditions, techniques, and helps further the development of modern spatial theories.
 Our programmes shape critically thinking creators who can work independently in architectural and urbanistic planning, as well as in other creative professions.